 Your Company is a pure play BOT Company focused on development implementationoperation and maintenance of roads/highways projects.
-As an infrastructure developeroperating on the asset aggregation platform our business growth strategy is stronglydriven by portfolio expansion and improving operational efficiency for value accretion.
+As an infrastructure developeroperating on the asset aggregation platform your Company's business growth strategy isstrongly focused on value accretion and strengthening operational efficiency.

 o Optimizing Financial Structure:

 Your Company is exploring options for refinancing in various SPVs to lower borrowingcosts and improve cash flows.
 The priority for your Company is to continue its efforttowards repricing and retenure its debt in all its assets.
 Though your Company sourcesfunding for existing projects primarily through long term loans from banks and otherfinancial institutions the Company intends to continuetoevaluatevarious fundingmechanisms which will enable

 it to enhance credit rating and in turn reduce borrowing cost and improve liquidity.

 Claims and Contract Management are an integral part of highway concession business.
 OurCompany is committed towards adopting a mature Claims Management process across the valuechain to create efficiency effectiveness and ultimately competitive differentiation inclaims settlement and dispute resolution.
 With a constant focus on enhancing capabilitiesto better assess manage and mitigate claims and risk; the Company is correspondinglyfocused towards expeditious handling ofclaim through negotiation mediation andarbitration.

 o Continue to focus on technology and operational efficiency: